tomcam/v/README.md

 ### Location of theme directory (MacOS)

-If your theme is named "bare", then you'll need a directory named `/usr/local/lib/node_modules/vuepress-theme-bare`.
-It will be referred to as `bare` in `/.vuepress/config.js`.
+If your theme is named "starter1", then you'll need a directory named `/usr/local/lib/node_modules/vuepress-theme-starter1`.
+It will be referred to as `starter1` in `/.vuepress/config.js`.

 ## Reference